zio/zio/docs/datatypes/core/cause.md

 ### Both

 When we are doing parallel computation, the effect can fail for more than one reason.
 If we are doing two things at once and both of them fail then we actually have two errors.
-So, the `Both` cause store composition of two parallel causes.
+So, the `Both` cause stores the composition of two parallel causes.

 For example, if we run two parallel fibers with `zipPar` and all of them fail, so their causes will be encoded with `Both`: